- What is Copywriting?

 2. How to write a copy that sells

-Copywriting is the method to create content assets online with one aim in consideration, i.e., to increase Sales!
+Copywriting is the method to create content assets online with one aim in consideration, i.e., to increase Conversions!
 And the stakeholders who create copy are called copywriters.

 Now, what these content assets could be?